 Can't get enough of the autumn squash soup at Panera?
 Experience the delicious taste of fall with this velvety smooth recipe that's filled with some of the best of fall's produce.

-All the ingredients for our copycat Panera squash soup are easy to find in a large grocery store.
+All the ingredients for our copycat Panera autumn squash soup are easy to find in a large grocery store.
 To save time, we used canned plain pumpkin puree and frozen cubed butternut squash.
 Let's talk about some of the key ingredients.

 - Aromatics: We used shallots, garlic, and ginger paste.

-- Vegetables: We used carrots, butternut squash, and pumpkin in this copycat recipe.
+- Vegetables: We used carrots, butternut squash, and pumpkin in this copycat autumn squash recipe.

 - Liquids: We used vegetable broth, apple juice, and lemon juice from concentrate.

 - Spices: We used kosher salt, curry, cinnamon, onion powder, garlic powder, white pepper, nutmeg, coriander, and turmeric.

-- Dairy: We used cream cheese and heavy cream to make this Panera copycat recipe taste creamy.
+- Dairy: We used cream cheese and heavy cream to make this Panera autumn squash copycat recipe taste creamy.